Palak Paneer Restaurant style

 Secret Ingredients to blanch palak

-While blanching palak leaves, add fresh coriander and mint leaves.
-Add a pinch of sugar and salt to the boiling water, it helps to retain the color of leaves.
-Few of the restaurants also add a pinch of soda to make the water alkaline, to get the bright green color of palak.
+While blanching palak leaves, add fresh coriander leaves.
+Add a pinch of sugar and salt to the boiling water, it helps to retain the color of the leaves.
+A few of the restaurants also add a pinch of soda to make the water alkaline, to get the vibrant green color of palak.

-Blanch the palak: Blanch the leaves for just a min or two and immediately add them to ice water.
-Blanch the paneer in an open pan, do not cover.
+Blanch the palak: Blanch the leaves for just a min and immediately add them to ice water.
+Blanch the leaves in an open pan without a lid.

-Palak puree: Make the puree by adding very little water.
+Palak puree: Make the puree by adding very little cold water or 1-2 ice cubes.
 If the water is more, it has to be cooked for more time and the gravy color will turn dark.

-Spice powders to avoid: Turmeric powder and red chilli powder, adding them can alter the gravy color.
+Spice powders to avoid: Red chili powder, adding it can alter the gravy color.

 Cooking the gravy: After adding palak puree, do not cook the gravy for a long time.